xMazzmax/coiffeur-seren/README.md

 - Example: Having 100 reviews on Google vs printing every single one of them out, framing them and putting them at your lobby wall from floor to ceiling.

-I knew I had to do some market research to find out what criteria people have, when it comes to choosing a hairdresser, find my client's strengths and weaknesses, and connect the dots to come up with the ideal offer that the target audience would feel stupid saying no to.
-The basis for my market research was the questionaire.
-In addition to the answers my client provided me, some observations I made helped me add more specificity to my client's answers and do the unanswered questions on my own.
-To make the process as efficiently as possible, I used [ChatGPT](https://chatgpt.com/) as my market research expert.
+To make the market research process as efficient as possible, I used [ChatGPT](https://chatgpt.com/) as my market research expert.
 Here are the key concepts that shaped my approach:

 - The quality of the results from ChatGTP depends entirely on the skill of the person crafting the prompts.
-  - It's like having a CEO who doesn't know how to manage his team effectively.
-If the CEO provides clear guidance and well-defined objectives, the team can focus their efforts and deliver high-quality results.
+  - If a CEO knows how to manage his team effectively by providing them with clear guidance and well-defined objectives, the team can focus their efforts and deliver high-quality results.
 Similarly, when the prompt is precise, well-structured, and detailed, ChatGPT can generate accurate, relevant, and insightful responses.
 On the other hand, if the CEO gives vague or poorly thought-out instructions, the team might become confused or unproductive.
 Likewise, a poorly written prompt can lead to generic, irrelevant, or unhelpful responses from ChatGPT.
 - Take responsibility and think for yourself instead of leaving that to the AI.
-  - By taking responsibility for your own thinking, you ensure that ChatGPT becomes a tool to enhance your capabilities rather than replacing them.
-ChatGPT provides suggestions, but it’s up to the user to analyze, interpret, and apply those ideas in a thoughtful, ethical, and relevant way.
-Engaging critically with ChatGPT helps you maintain control over the process, achieve more meaningful and personalized results, and improve your own skills over time.
+  - By taking ownership of your thoughts, you ensure that ChatGPT becomes a tool that enhances your capabilities rather than replaces them.
+ChatGPT provides suggestions, but it’s the responsibility of the user to analyze, interpret, and apply those ideas in a thoughtful, ethical, and relevant way.
+By engaging critically with ChatGPT, you maintain control over the process, achieve more meaningful and personalized results, and improve your own skills over time.

-To find out what motivates the buying decisions of my of my client's customers I tried to define an avatar.
-An avatar is a detailed representation of a company's ideal customer or target audience.
-It's a fictional profile that embodies the characteristics, behaviors, needs, and preferences of the type of person a business aims to reach with its products or services.
-For that I analysed the following:

-- The looks of the few customer I've seen during my first meeting with my client and of the people my client has uploaded result pictures onto his Instagram profile.
-- The personality of my brother who is a regular customer of my client and connected my client and me.
-- What I personally like and dislike about hairdressing services and why I cut my hair myself instead of going to a barber (check my profile image 😄).
-- The key values my customer provides with his service.
-Not just with the end result but also with his process that's unique to his hairdresser shop and with which he differentiates himself from his competitors.
+#### 🎯 Results

-Here's the avatar I came up with:
+The avatar I came up with:

-- Young ambitious men between 16 and 35 years who highly value simplicity, efficiency and their time and money.
+- Young ambitious man between 16 and 35 years who highly values simplicity, efficiency and are very selective with their time and money.

+I kept this avatar in mind throughout the whole market research process.

+My client's most important strenghts that match the avatar's values:

+- Quick service.
+- Good reliable results.
+- Low price.

+How I decided to prove it (in no specific order):

+- Existing Google reviews.
+- A lot of result pictures.
+- Simple website and design so that the perceived brand image matches the claims of the service.

+My client's weaknesses:

+1. No security of instant availability due to the rejection of appointments.
+2. No card payment options.

+How I turned them into strenghts:

+1. I made the CTA (Call to action) a direct phone call so that the customer can check the current availability.

+- I noted this problem during the first meeting with my client, when he had to reject a customer that came by spontaneously because of the appointment he had with me.
+I knew right away I was going to use this as the CTA.

+2. I looked on Google Maps for the nearest ATM (cash machine) and found out there's one on the opposite side of the street of my client's shop.

 ### ✍️ Copywriting